Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 18. __Phandalyn waits in Elfsong Tavern__

-    The paladin Phandalyn is relocated to the Elfsong Tavern.
-(Mentioned by Bellamy)
+    Revised encounter with the paladin Phandalyn.\
+    Please note: First the party needs to be warned about Phandalyn.
+After that, Phandalyn will be inside the Elfsong Tavern!

 19. __RESTORED: Suthie & Sthief at Silence's Store__ (Already restored in BG:EE)